offish/twitter-broadcast-downloader/README.md

 Download Twitter broadcasts/lives.

 ## How does it work?
-Input an URL (e.g. https://twitter.com/i/broadcasts/s0M3th1nG)
+Input an URL (e.g. https://twitter.com/i/broadcasts/s0M3th1nG).
-The script will then run Selenium to get the ".m3u8 address" which is most likely hosted on `prod-ec-us-west-2.video.pscp.tv` or something similar.
+The script will then run Selenium to get the ".m3u8 address" which is hosted on `<something>.video.pscp.tv` or something similar.
-This address is loaded after the page has loaded in, so the script adds an event listener to listen for all XMR events and adds the response to a long string.
-This string is saved under `document.sniffed`, because we need it to be accessiable from the other script we are going to run.
-Variables ran through `execute_script` (e.g. `var sniffed = ""`) are local, therefore we cannot access it from `execute_script`.
+The address we are looking for is loaded after the page has loaded in, so the script adds an event listener to listen for all XHR events and try to find the m3u8.
-It is critical that the event listener script is injected before the data for the broadcast (".m3u8 address") is received.
-The string (`document.sniffed`) is looped through and we try to find the .m3u8 address, which is done by checking if one of the values in the string includes `master_dynamic_`.
+If the listener finds the data that includes the m3u8 address, it will throw an error to the console, where the Python script is listening for errors.
-This address is returned into main, and downloaded through FFMPEG.
+If the error includes the m3u8 address it will extract it and download it through FFMPEG.
 You could also copy the address, and play it through VLC, if you just want to view the broadcast "locally".

 ## Installation